-- Always sift the flour, baking powder, and baking soda into your mixing bowl to avoid clumps.
+- Sift the flour, baking powder, and baking soda into the mixing bowl to avoid clumps.

 - Oil the cake pans and place a circle of parchment paper in the bottom.
 I like to use refined coconut oil for this.
-Oils that are liquid at room temperature don't stick to the pans quite as well, but the saturated fat in coconut oil means it's thicker and stays in place.
+Oils that are liquid at room temperature don't stick to the pans quite as well.
 Also, by using refined coconut oil you won't have any coconut flavor transferred to the outside of the cake.
 Refined also has a higher smoke point.

 - I like to use a large spoon to stir the cake batter.
-Some people prefer whisks or even electric mixers, but those feel like overkill to me.
-Whisks and beaters make it easy to over-mix the batter, which can lead to a gummy and dense cake.
+Some people prefer whisks or even electric mixers, but that feels like overkill to me.
+Whisks and beaters make it easy to over-mix the batter, which can lead to a gummy cake.

 - Work quickly once the wet and dry ingredients are combined.
 Baking soda reacts with the natural acid in the strawberries to create carbon dioxide bubbles.
 We want to get the cakes in the oven quickly to take advantage of this reaction.